This website uses cookies to provide better user experience and user's session management.

 Net Income | PCs | 3797 |

 It is commonly used to visualize and analyze financial data, such as profit, revenue, expenses, and cash flow.
-Stacked Waterfall Charts are also useful for visualizing and analyzing datasets with multiple categories.
+Stacked Waterfall Graphs are also useful for visualizing and analyzing datasets with multiple categories.
 For example, expenditures by department or revenue by product category.

 It makes it easier to track and analyze trends over time.
 You can also use it to compare multiple data series.
 This makes it a great tool for comparing different categories.
 Furthermore, the chart is highly customizable.